 If you are interested in an outdoor recreation career option, another source of career information is the National Association for Interpretation (NAI).

-If you think a career as a recreation therapist might be for you, information can be obtained from the American Therapeutic Recreation Association (ATRA).
+If you think a career as a recreation therapist might be for you, more information can be obtained from the National Council on Therapeutic Recreation Certification (NCTRC) and the American Therapeutic Recreation Association (ATRA).

-An advisory board, comprised of expert practitioners in the Pocono region, is a valuable source of input for the faculty to refine courses and adjust to trends in the workforce.
+An Advisory Council, comprised of expert practitioners in the Pocono region, is a valuable source of input for the faculty to refine courses and adjust to trends in the workforce.